pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

        before lower (default is lower before upper).

 `notes-after-punctuation`
-:    If true (the default), pandoc will put footnote citations
+:    If true (the default for note styles), pandoc will put
+     footnote references or superscripted numerical citations
      after following punctuation.
 For example, if the source contains `blah blah [@jones99].`, the result will look like `blah blah.[^1]`, with the note moved after the period and the space collapsed.
 If false, the space will still be collapsed, but the footnote will not be moved after the punctuation.
+The option may also be used in numerical styles that use superscripts for citation numbers (but for these styles the default is not to move the citation).

 # Slide shows